Floorp-Projects/Floorp/mobile/android/docs/geckoview/design/save-to-pdf.rst

 Testing
 -------

-- Tests for the jsm and java code will be covered by mochitests and junit.
+- Tests for the sys.mjs and java code will be covered by mochitests and junit.
 - Make assertions to check that the text and images are in the finished PDF;
   the PDF is a non-zero file size.